 Membership The club welcomes all ability levels and age levels from absolute beginners to seasoned paddlers.
 The club currently has members interested in white water trips to Snowdonia and further afield, relaxing flat water paddles on the Severn and Wye, some sea kayaking and the occasional open boat trip.
 The club also runs weekly training sessions at the swimming pool or Edgbaston Reservoir.
 This is a good venue to meet club members and most importantly to arrange weekend paddling trips, non-members are always welcome.

 Interested?
 Please take a few minutes to browse this website as it holds the most up to date info on our club.
-Have a quick look at our forum which shows just how active we are (take a look at the trips we do).
+Have a quick look at our forum and our Facebook page which shows just how active we are (take a look at the trips we do).

 In the summer the club meet on Fridays from 7pm at Edgbaston Reservoir for training sessions and in the winter months the club meets at on Fridays from 8.30pm at Thimblemill Baths in Smethwick.
 Further information can be found on the Joining pages.
 Coming along to see us on a Friday is the best time for potential new members to meet or join the club as the coaching, river trips and membership can be arranged there.
 It's also a good chance to catch up on all the latest gossip.
 You are more than welcome to just turn up and have a chat, there's no need to book or arrange an appointment.